winterchow95/winterchow95/README.md

 <h1 align="center">Hi Everyone, I'm Chow Tung Seng</h1>
 <h3 align="center">Software Engineer (Frontend Mobile) based in Malaysia</h3>

 I have more than 3 years of experience in the tech industry and am still actively learning new things about software development in my day to day life.
-I am more familar with JS, TS, React and React Native but would love the opportunity to explore more Backend as well to be more well rounded.
+I am more familar with Frontend Development with various skills including JS, TS, React and React Native.
+I am also open to exploring more opportunities that may improve my experience and skillset as well as providing impactful value to make this world a better place.

 Feel free to reach out to me 📫 **winterchow95@gmail.com** on any questions, discussions or opportunities.

 <h3 align="left">Connect with me:</h3>
 <p align="left">